The Bayesian Geometry of Transformer Attention: Abstract

 \section{Abstract}

-Transformers often appear to perform Bayesian reasoning in context, but verifying this rigorously has been impossible: natural data lack analytic posteriors, and large models conflate reasoning with memorization.
-We address this by constructing \emph{Bayesian wind tunnels}---controlled environments where the true posterior is known in closed form and memorization is provably impossible.
-In these settings, small transformers reproduce Bayesian posteriors with \mbox{$10^{-3}$--$10^{-4}$} bit accuracy, while capacity-matched MLPs fail by orders of magnitude, establishing a clear architectural separation.
+Modern sequence models often appear to behave as Bayesian learners, but it remains unclear whether this reflects genuine probabilistic inference or task-specific heuristics.
+We introduce \emph{Bayesian wind tunnels}---controlled environments where the true posterior is known in closed form and memorization is provably impossible---to resolve this question empirically.
+In these settings, small transformers reproduce exact Bayesian posteriors for filtering and hypothesis elimination with \mbox{$10^{-3}$--$10^{-4}$} bit accuracy, while capacity-matched MLPs fail by orders of magnitude.